sunteya/gem_loader/README.markdown

 ## TODO

-  * Shared version of the definition of the gem's depends file
-  * Add a rake support, used to view the dependencies
+  * Add a rake or CLI support, used to view the dependencies